 But if you drink before meals, you can lose weight!
 This is an added bonus besides the health benefits.
 Drinking water before a meal removes weakened digestive juices from the stomach, activates digestion and satisfies the first bout of hunger, which leads to satiety with less food.
 It is recommended to drink 10-15 minutes before meals.
 If you drink juice, then it is better in 25-30 minutes.

 As for how much you can drink after eating, everything directly depends on the composition of the food you eat, since the duration of the food in the stomach depends on the speed of its digestion.
 For example, fruits are digested rapidly, and if desired, you can drink after 20 minutes.
 After «slow» carbohydrates (bread, cereals, rice, pasta, etc.), it is recommended to drink after 2-3 hours.
 After heavy protein foods that take a long time to digest (meat, fish) — after 4-5 hours.
 But, you see, these rules are difficult to follow.
 The main thing is not to drink food immediately.

 If you have a desire to quench your thirst, then you can be advised to rinse your mouth and take 2-3 small sips.

 If you have decided to get rid of the habit of drinking food, then first you need to stop drinking AFTER eating.
 Drinking DURING meals during the transitional phase can be left.
 But you need to learn, or rather accustom yourself, to properly «chew» the liquid in your mouth (as if mixing it with saliva) and only after that — swallow.
 As the Chinese teach, food must be drunk (chewed to a liquid state), and liquid must be eaten.

 By the way, all wild animals first drink and only after a while eat.
-Well, their instincts certainly do not decline!
-If you really can't eat without drinking, try to limit yourself to a small amount of plain water or green herbal tea without sugar.
+Well, their instincts certainly do not deceive!
+If you really can’t eat without drinking, try to limit yourself to a small amount of plain water or green herbal tea without sugar.